PaloAltoNetworks/mssp-templates/docs/internet_gateway_templates.rst

 ----------------------------------------------------------------------

-The silver configuration provides outbound security rules referencing the iron-skillet security profiles and logging.
+The silver configuration provides outbound security rules referencing the IronSkillet security profiles and logging.

 ..
 Warning::
         This tier does not provide support for best-practice security configurations due to the lack of URL Filtering and Wildfire subscriptions.
-Although the configuraiton from iron-skillet does embed these elements, they are ignored with a commit warning that the license is invalid.
+Although the configuraiton from IronSkillet does embed these elements, they are ignored with a commit warning that the license is invalid.